Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The Facebook and Instagram ad placements we’ve shared above are generally regarded as the best.
 They position your ad where most people are looking.

-However, as our experts mentioned, the best way to find your perfect placement is through testing.
+However, as our experts mentioned, the best way to find your perfect placement is through testing and using a paid ads dashboard to track and analyze the performance of your ads.

 Run your campaigns as normal, then look at the breakdown of your ad performance.
 Does a specific placement generate better results than the others?